Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Ask students to share some examples of elapsed time.
-Some guiding questions you can ask are: How much time has elapsed since you woke up?
-How much time elapses while you eat lunch?
+Some guiding questions you can ask are: "How much time has elapsed since you woke up?
+How much time elapses while you eat lunch?"

-Explicit Instruction/Teacher Modeling(20 minutes)
+Explicit Instruction/Teacher modeling(20 minutes)

-- On the board, draw a number line (11 ticks) with arrows at both ends.
-Label each tick with a time: 1:00pm, 1:30pm, 2:00pm...ending with 6:00pm.
-Let students know that what you drew is a timeline—it shows different times from earliest to latest.
+- On the board, draw a number line (six ticks) with arrows at both ends.
+Label each tick with the following times (pm): 1:00, 2:00, 3:00, 4:00, 5:00, 6:00.
+Let students know you drew a timeline.
+Explain that a timeline shows different times from earliest to latest.

-Guided Practice/Interactive Modeling(20 minutes)
+Guided Practice(20 minutes)

-Independent Working Time(30 minutes)
+Independent working time(30 minutes)

 - Walk around and observe students as they work.
 Provide assistance when needed.

-Review and Closing(10 minutes)
+Review and closing(10 minutes)

 - Briefly review the concept of elapsed time.

 - Go over the answers to the word problems, pausing occasionally to ask about difficulties that students came across.